maspholm/SyntaxPane/README.md

 # SyntaxPane

+SyntaxPane is a basic syntax pane supports:
+* customize syntax coloring
+* customize keyboard shortcuts
+* listen to user input easily

-A basic syntax pane support syntax coloring.
-The libarary has implemented java syntax coloring adapter.
-If your project need other coloring adatper or different style adapter, you can implemente customized adapter.
+The libarary has implemented java syntax coloring adapter and other basic keyboard shortcuts.

 ## Screenshots